emilyjspencer/Notes/OOP/README.md

 As a result, the developer has access to useful methods such as find, where, sum and average

-# Abstraction - simplifying
+# Abstraction - simplifying complex reality by modeling classes appropriate to the problem.

-Refers to the concept of hiding unnecessary details from the user - hiding the implementation details form the user.
+and refers to the concept of hiding unnecessary details from the user - hiding the implementation details form the user.

 OOP language's objects provide an abstraction that hides the internal implementation details